wheatiesthecereal/azure-docs/articles/active-directory/application-proxy-office365-app-launcher.md

 3. Find the app based on its home page URL.
 You can find the URL in the portal by going to **Azure Active Directory** > **Enterprise applications** > **All applications**.
 This example uses *sharepoint-iddemo*.

     ```
-    Get-AzureADApplications | where { $_.Homepage -like “sharepoint-iddemo” } | fl DisplayName, Homepage, ObjectID
+    Get-AzureADApplication | where { $_.Homepage -like “sharepoint-iddemo” } | fl DisplayName, Homepage, ObjectID
     ```
 4. You should get a result that's similar to the one shown here.
 Copy the ObjectID GUID to use in the next secion.